Shopify/themekit/docs/commands/index.md

 * `--version` : With the version flag you can specify the version of Timber to use.
 * `--prefix` : You can add a prefix to the theme name on Shopify. (i.e. `--prefix=mine` will create a theme called `mine-Timber-latest`)
+* `--url` : You can provide a url to a zip file of a theme that you have access to.
+  This allows you to create an initial theme from your own template.
+* `--name` : Defines the name of the theme on the shopify admin.
+This flag is recommended because otherwise the theme name will be pretty generic.

 ## Configure